BRTrains/OpenTTE/README.md

 ### Installation
 Grab the latest release from the in-game content downloader.

-Alternatively get it from the releases page and copy it into your `OpenTTD/newGRF` folder.
+Alternatively get it from the built artifacts and copy it into your `OpenTTD/newGRF` folder.

 ### Building from Source
 Building from the source should be mostly automated using the `build.py` script, but it has a few requirements: